|

 2 FLR 1.

-Successful application under Article 15 of the Hague Abduction Convention
+Hague Convention.
+Successful application under Article 15 for a declaration

-for a declaration of wrongful removal to facilitate the return of the
+of wrongful removal to facilitate the return of the children from Germany

 Re W; Re B (Child Abduction: Unmarried Father)